radu-costea/awesome-storyboards/Readme.md

 Now that we decided what we want to achieve, and how we could do it, let's add a taste of sugar by writing the script in swift.

-To do so, the first line in the script file has to be this, otherise, for iOS projects it will use the ios swift sdk instead:
+To do so, the first line in the script file has to be this, otherwise, for iOS projects it will use the ios swift sdk instead:
 ```sh
 #!/usr/bin/env xcrun --sdk macosx swift
 ```